ufz/ogs/web/content/docs/benchmarks/heat-transport-bhe/3D_coaxial_deep_BHE/index.md

 Figure 2: Geometry and mesh of the coaxial BHE model

-The boundary condition of a BHE is always imposed from the aspect of inflow temperature (Hein, et al., 2016).
+The boundary condition of a BHE is always imposed from the aspect of inflow temperature (Hein et al., 2016).
 At every time step, the initial inflow temperature was calculated according to the heat load on the BHE, previous outflow temperature and parameters of circulating fluid, which can be described by:
 $$
 \begin{equation}
 P = \rho^r c^r Q^r(T_i - T_o),